maxzheng/great-life-guide/README.md

 Instead of doing the same boring things again and again, always spend some time to think of creative solutions that solve problems in less time and effort, which has a bonus of being fun too.

+Passion + curiosity + rest = creativity.
+Be passionate to drive understanding.
+Be curious to see possibilities and purpose.
+Rest to promote [divergent thinking](https://en.wikipedia.org/wiki/Divergent_thinking) -- subconscious thinking that combines unrelated ideas to form new ones.

 Curiosity
 ---------

 Always be asking the hard questions -- why, what, how.
 Try to answer them yourself first before asking others, so you gain a deeper understanding and become smarter.

+* *Why* provides purpose.
+* *What* provides definition.
+* *How* provides process.

+Combined, they provide complete understanding and pave the way for new ideas and possibilities.

 Emotional Intelligence
 ----------------------